ZeroClaw Framework Adapter

 └── 2026-02-08.md

-For the SQLite backend, the memory.db file is not copied to raw sources (it can be megabytes and the data is already captured as structured MemoryRecord values).
+For the SQLite backend, the brain.db file is excluded from raw sources (it can be megabytes and the data is already captured as structured MemoryRecord values).
 The config.toml has API key values replaced with "<redacted>" before inclusion.

 7. Gaps, Risks, and Design Decisions